 Let’s take a look at what JointJS+ and GoJS have in common.

-First of all, both frameworks can be used for building all kinds of interactive diagrams, such as:
+First of all, both frameworks can serve for building all kinds of interactive diagrams, such as:

-• flowcharts that depict computer algorithms or processes,
+- flowcharts that depict computer algorithms or processes (e.g., project management processes, marketing automation flows, etc.)

-• org charts that are meant to display the internal structure of a company,
+- org charts displaying the internal structure of a company,

 Those diagrams can help your company better track results, manage floor planning or show the dependencies between the company’s departments.
 In general, wherever data visualization can improve a specific process, you can think of using both JointJS+ and GoJS.
 It doesn’t mean, though, that they will be equally good for every use case.